TritonDataCenter/sdc-fwrule/docs/rules.md

     udp
     icmp
     icmp6
+    ah
+    esp

-The protocol can be one of tcp, udp or icmp(6).
+The protocol can be one of tcp, udp, icmp(6), ah or esp.
 The protocol dictates whether ports or types can be used (see the Ports section below).

 # Ports